tencentyun/intlcloud-documents/yehe_doc/计算和容器/专用宿主机/产品简介/地域与可用区_intl_en.md

 </table>

 ## Relevant Operations

 ### Migrating an instance to another availability zone

 Once launched, an instance cannot be migrated.
 However, you can create a custom image of your CVM instance and use the image to launch or update an instance in a different availability zone.
 1. Create a custom image from the current instance.
 For more information, see [Creating Custom Images](https://intl.cloud.tencent.com/document/product/213/4942).
-2. If the instance is on a [VPC](https://intl.cloud.tencent.com/document/product/213/5227) and you want to retain its current private IP address after the migration, first delete the subnet in the current availability zone and then create a subnet in the new availability zone with the same IP address range.
+2. If the instance is on a VPC [network environment](https://intl.cloud.tencent.com/document/product/213/5227) and you want to retain its current private IP address after the migration, first delete the subnet in the current availability zone and then create a subnet in the new availability zone with the same IP address range.
 Note that a subnet can be deleted only when it contains no available instances.
 Therefore, all the instances in the current subnet should be migrated to the new subnet.
 3. Create a new instance in the new availability zone by using the custom image you have just created.
 You can choose the same type and configuration as the original instance, or choose new settings.
 For more information, see [Creating Instances via CVM Purchase Page](https://intl.cloud.tencent.com/document/product/213/4855).
 4. If an elastic IP is associated with the original instance, dissociate it from the old instance and associate it with the new instance.
 For more information, see [Elastic IP (EIP)](https://intl.cloud.tencent.com/document/product/213/5733).
 5. (Optional) If the original instance is [pay-as-you-go](https://intl.cloud.tencent.com/document/product/213/2180), you can choose to terminate it.
 For more information, see [Terminating Instances](https://intl.cloud.tencent.com/document/product/213/4930).